Art Clokey: Clay animation

 Art Clokey also made a few highly experimental and visually inventive short clay animation films for adults, including his first student film Gumbasia (produced in 1953 and released in 1955), the visually rich Mandala (1977)—described by Clokey as a metaphor for evolving human consciousness—and the equally bizarre The Clay Peacock (1959), an elaboration on the animated NBC logo of the time.
 Consisting of animated clay shapes contorting to a jazz score, Gumbasia so intrigued Samuel G. Engel, then president of the Motion Pictures Producers Association, that he financed the pilot film for what became Clokey's The Gumby Show (1957).
 The title Gumbasia was in homage to Walt Disney's Fantasia.

-In 1987, Clokey provided the voice for the figure Pokey in Arnold Leibovit's film The Puppetoon Movie, and has been voicing him since.
+In 1987, Clokey provided the voice for the figure Pokey in Arnold Leibovit's film The Puppetoon Movie, and voiced him thereafter.

 The Clokeys are credited with the clay-animation title sequences for the 1965 beach movies Dr. Goldfoot and the Bikini Machine and How to Stuff a Wild Bikini.
 His son, Joe Clokey, continued the Davey and Goliath cartoon in 2004.
 In March 2007, KQED-TV broadcast the hour-long documentary Gumby Dharma as part of their Truly CA series.

-In 1995, Clokey and Dallas McKennon teamed up again for Gumby: The Movie, a feature film.
+In 1995, Clokey directed and co-wrote (with his second wife, Gloria) Gumby: The Movie, which ultimately served as his final work.
 The movie was not a success at the box office and was widely panned by critics, although it saw modest success on home media, going on to sell more than a million copies on home media, cementing itself as a cult classic.
-It was released in its original 90-minute theatrical version on Blu-ray in 2017.

-In the mid-1990s, Nickelodeon, Fox, and Cartoon Network signed a contract with Art Clokey to air every episode of Gumby for its anchor spots at 8 a.m. and 2 p.m.
-It was on top of their ratings for over three years.

 Death and legacy

 Clokey died in his sleep on January 8, 2010, at age 88, at his home in Los Osos, California, after suffering recurrent bladder infections.

-On October 13, 2011, a day after on what would have been Clokey's 90th birthday, Google paid homage to his life and works with an interactive logo doodle in the style of his clay animations, including Gumby, produced by Premavision Studios.
+On October 13, 2011, a day after what would have been Clokey's 90th birthday, Google paid homage to his life and works with an interactive logo doodle in the style of his clay animations, including Gumby, produced by Premavision Studios.